ADN to BSN

 The BSN (traditional program) is designed for recent high school graduates.
 Nursing students receive professional accreditation and clinical practice for their freshman through senior years, and are eligible for public health certification following graduation.

-The minor in nutrition is available to any APU student interested in expanding their skills in this specialized area of preventative health.
-Emphasis within this minor is on the four pillars of a healthful lifestyle: physical activity, good diet, healthy choices, and preventative screening—all crucial for national health.
+Expand your skills in this specialized area of preventative health, focusing on the four pillars of a healthful lifestyle: physical activity, good diet, healthy choices, and preventative screening.

 This accelerated program for registered nurses sharpens clinical skills and focuses on organizational, managerial, and communication abilities that lead to more thorough patient care and increased leadership responsibility.
 An online program is also available.